 An advertisement by Frederick Pope in the December 16, 1872 Boston Transcript described the property as “two stories, basement and French roof.
 Four stories in natural woods.
 Four stories and attic finished.”

-327 Beacon was built on the eastern 33 feet of a 50 foot wide lot.
-Frederick Pope probably held the right to purchase the land from the Commonwealth of Massachusetts, but did not do so before erecting the house.
+327 Beacon was built on the eastern 33 feet of a 50 foot wide lot originally sold by the Commonwealth of Massachusetts as two 25 foot lots at its March 2, 1872, auction.
+Frederick Pope had been the successful bidder, but did not take title to the land before erecting the house.

-On April 30, 1873, the land with the house on it was purchased from the Commonwealth by Emma Esther (Howe) Proctor, the wife of leather dealer Thomas Emerson Proctor.
-They previously had lived in Peabody.
+On April 30, 1873, the land with the house on it was purchased from the Commonwealth by Emma Esther (Howe) Proctor, the wife of leather dealer Thomas Emerson Proctor, to whom Frederick Pope transferred his right to purchase the property.
+The Proctors previously had lived in Peabody.
 On the same day, she sold the remaining 17 foot lot to the west to Frederick Pope, including in the deed a stipulation that the rear of any house built at 329 Beacon could not extend further south than the rear of the house at 327 Beacon.

 Click here for an index to the deeds for 327 Beacon.